 There are so many reasons for kids to attend camp.
 Here are just a few things your child can gain from camp:

-Trying New Things: Exploring your backyard, neighborhood or city is fun and important, but there are lots of games and activities at camp that you just can’t do at home!
-Kids get to try things like backpacking, river rafting and fishing.
+Exploring your backyard, neighborhood, or city is fun and important, but there are lots of games and activities at camp that you just can’t do at home!
+Kids get to try things like gaga ball, kayaking, and backpacking.

-Appreciating Nature: It can be great to take a break from what’s familiar, your family, friends and neighborhood to get back in touch with yourself and enjoy nature!
+It can be great to take a break from what’s familiar, your family, friends, and neighborhood to get back in touch with yourself and enjoy nature!

-Learning New Skills: Not only will kids learn how to do new activities and sports such as music, creative writing or mountain climbing, living with a group of new people will teach them life skills like independence, cooperation and tolerance.
+Not only will kids learn through our themed activities at day camp, kayaking or climbing at overnight camp or back-packing and fishing in BOLD & GOLD, playing and exploring with a group of new people will teach them life skills like independence, cooperation, and tolerance.

-Being Active: Getting out and exploring with all the games and excursions at camp is a great way to have fun while exercising and healthier alternative to hanging out at home all summer.
+Getting out and exploring at camp is a great way to have fun while exercising and is a healthier alternative to hanging out at home all summer.

-Having Fun: Of course, the most important part about coming to camp is having fun!
-We offer a variety of outdoor & wilderness, day and overnight camps to choose from.
-Whatever their interest, whether it be creative writing, river rafting, music, backpacking or climbing, we’ve got a camp for that!
+Of course, the most important part about coming to camp is having fun!
+We offer a variety of outdoor and wilderness, day and overnight camps to choose from.
+Whatever their interest, whether it be water play, sports, or backpacking, we’ve got a camp for that!